microchip-pic-avr-examples/avr128da48-qt8-touch-surface-example-studio/README.md

 # Touchpad Example using QT8 and AVR128DA48 Curiosity Nano

 This example demonstrates touchpad application on AVR128DA48 Curiosity Nano with QT8 surface extension board.
-The example project provides user feedback to touch either using the QT8 onboard LEDS, or to a PC running Microchip 2D Surface Utility via USB.
+The example project provides user feedback to touch using a PC running Microchip 2D Surface Utility via USB.

 ## Related Documentation